-The uncomfortable reality of perfectionism is that it encourages creative-sequestration: if you know you won’t be able to do something well, you’re less likely to try, in order to avoid failure (or less-than-perfection).
+The uncomfortable reality of perfectionism is that it encourages creative-sequestration.
+If you know you won’t be able to do something well, you’re less likely to try so as to avoid failure or less-than-perfection.

 This was true in my case, at least.
-When I was younger I was terrified of coming across as less than I was capable of, and that meant I seldom emerged from my comfort zone.
+When I was younger I was terrified of coming across as less than I was capable of, and that meant I seldom stepped outside my comfort zone.
 It was a small world I lived in, but everything was where it was supposed to be.
 A closet-sized room without a mote of dust in sight.

-I’m going to be 29-years-old tomorrow, and something I’ve learned in the time between now and when I was perfect is that real growth is found in showing your brush strokes.
+I’m going to be 29-years-old tomorrow, and something I’ve learned in the years since back when I was perfect is that real growth is found in showing your brush strokes.
 There’s value in presenting a finished work, of course, and in knowing how to polish something so that it’s equal to your current level of expertise.
 But just like a painting, your process and flaws and experiments with the medium add personality to the work you do.
 They’re what bring texture to the transparent; density to the intangible.